VenkatRaman3103/Craft/notes/04-17-may/toolBar.md

 - [ ] drop down ui to add, edit, save and delete screen size
 - [ ] connect the backend with frontend

+## frontend

+- [x] added prompt UI to add new screen size
+- [x] connect the prompt with backend
+- [x] manage state, invalidation, api and UI changes for creating new screensize

 ## db

 - [x] create a backend schema